 How is Ameluz used to treat actinic keratosis?

-Ameluz (generic name: BF-200 ALA) is Biofrontera’s topical prescription drug used with BF-RhodoLED photodynamic therapy (PDT) for treatment of mild to moderate actinic keratosis on the face and scalp.
-An Actinic keratosis is a rough, scaly area of the skin due to years of sun exposure.
-Actinic keratosis, if left untreated, can develop into squamous cell carcinoma, a potentially fatal skin disease with rapidly growing incidence.
+Actinic keratosis is a rough, scaly area of the skin due to years of sun exposure.
+If left untreated, actinic keratosis can develop into squamous cell carcinoma, a potentially fatal skin disease with rapidly growing incidence.

 - Ameluz Information for Consumers